Atharv-web/MARS/README.md

 - **Synthesis & Trend Identification**: Summarizes key findings, trends, controversies, and knowledge gaps in the field.
 - **Executive Summary**: Produces concise summaries suitable for non-specialist audiences.
 - **Detailed Report Generation**: Creates structured reports with introduction, methodology, results, discussion, and conclusions.
-- **Data Visualization**: Generates charts, graphs, and infographics for clear communication of findings.
 - **Professional Formatting**: Outputs clean, error-free Markdown (or PDF) reports with title pages, tables of contents, and references.

 ---